alexu-os/Assignment2/README.md

 So you are required to implement it using pthreads.
 Each time the list is divided; two threads are created to do merge-sort on each half separately.
 This step is repeated recursively until each sub-list has only one element.

-**The program should read two input matrices from a file in the following format:**
+**The program should read an array from a file in the following format:**

 ```
 [number of elements]